 Many public sector organisations are aligning with partners to deliver more efficient services, intervene earlier to prevent and reduce demand, and influence each other’s spending.
 A typical upper tier council may directly spend £30M on its commissioning function, to manage a directly commissioned spend of over £1 billion and influence with partners a combined spend of over £7 billion from the public purse.

 The opportunities available from good system leadership is enormous.
 Significant gains can be had in efficiency and effectiveness by exploiting some of the apparently ‘easy’ alignment opportunities.
 Examples around health and social care for older people and children, or back office sharing across emergency services spring to mind.
 However to achieve even these benefits has proved extremely challenging.

 The challenge of leading internally within an organisation is very different from the external requirements of system leadership and there are increasing opportunities for personal development and support.
 Systems leadership requires very challenging skills around engaging, influencing, aligning and co-working with others (see for example Timmins).
 Leaders might require new and very different skills and approaches from those that brought them to the top of their organisations.
-As Clare Morris, a CCG Chief Officer, said recently – above all it requires perseverance.
+Above all as those at the front line tell us, it requires perseverance.
+A bloody minded ‘we will make this work somehow’ perseverance.
 This often particularly demonstrated by those who feel a strong natural attachment to their local patch – ‘their place’ – because they or their children were born there and they now live there.